 This course is designed to prepare students to proofread and edit business documents.
-It includes a review of punctuation, capitalization, grammar and spelling as applied to transcribing and editing commonly used documents found in the business office.
-Use of style guides, specialized dictionaries and collaborative document processing techniques are included.
-Prerequisite: WR0525 with a 'C' or better or an appropriate score on placement test.
+It includes a review of punctuation, capitalization, grammar and spelling as applied to producing and editing commonly used documents found in the business office.
+Use a refernce manual, and learn collaborative document processing techniques.
+Prerequisite: WR115 or higher with a 'C' or better.